d4n3sh/thedaneshproject/content/posts/2007-12-23-scheduled-maintenance.md

 ---
 There wasÃ‚Â  scheduled maintenance workÃ‚Â  carried out on the servers hosting The DaneshÃ‚Â  Project these past 2 days.Ã‚Â  The servers were gettingÃ‚Â  new IPs and better infrastructure.

 The outage was planned for the 22nd but somehow the hosting guys got the notification mails mixed up which explains why you did not see a post from me regarding the outage beforehand.
-The notification mail&#8217;s subject line read 22nd but the mail body stated 23rd.Ã‚Â  My mind was set on the 23rd.
+The notification mail's subject line read 22nd but the mail body stated 23rd.Ã‚Â  My mind was set on the 23rd.
 See below.

 > Subject:Ã‚Â  Shared Server \*\\*\*.\*\*\*.\*\*\*.\*\** IP Migration on 22/12/2007 at 8AM (GMT+8)
 >